 The City of Green Cove Springs is located in northeast Florida in Clay County.
 The City joined the ARP in May 1986.
-The City's FMPA representative, Ray Braly, is a City Councilman.
+The City's FMPA representative is Robert C. Page.
 The City's service area is approximately 25 square miles.
 For more information about the City of Green Cove Springs, please visit www.greencovesprings.com.